When leasing your brand-new car, it’s quite common to factory order and have it built exactly the way you want it.

 So, how long does a factory order take?

 Many other factors can have an impact, too.
-If there is a surge in orders on a certain vehicle, if a new model is released, if the factory closes (as we’ve seen recently) or an accident occurs, if the ship sinks or there is a recall.
-All of these things can have an impact.
+If there is a surge in orders on a certain vehicle, if a new model is released, if the factory closes (as we’ve seen recently), if there’s a recall, or an accident occurs - all these things can have an impact.

 When you place your order, we’ll be given an estimated delivery time from the dealer which we can work towards.
-As this can change and often does, sometimes for better, sometimes for worse, we’ll update you throughout the progress so you’re fully in the loop.
+As this can change and often does, we’ll update you throughout the process so you’re fully in the loop.

 Can I change the spec of my factory order?

 I’m indecisive, too, don’t worry.
 If you want to change anything on your order, do it ASAP.
-If the change is a small one (changing the colour, for example), then it’s likely that it won’t effect the lead time, whereas a bigger change (adding a sunroof for instance) might delay the build by a few weeks.
+If the change is a small one (changing the colour, for example), then it’s likely that it won’t affect the lead time, whereas a bigger change (adding a sunroof, for instance) might delay the build by a few weeks.

-However, if you don’t let us know ASAP, it might be that we can’t make any changes to it, like if it’s already gone into build for example.
+However, if you don’t let us know ASAP it might be that we can’t make any changes – especially if the car has already gone into build.
 If that’s the case, we’re going to have to place a whole new order which means starting the process again!

 How can I get a car sooner?

-Of course you want your new car soon.
+Of course, you want your new car soon.
 Who wouldn’t?
-But somethings are worth waiting for, especially if you want to be particular about the car and what it looks like and comes with.
+But somethings are worth waiting for - especially if you want to be particular about the car, what it looks like and what it comes with.
 That said, if you can’t wait, the best way to get a car sooner is to go for a stock car or a car that is built and already on its way to the UK.